ANHIG/IMGTHLA/README.md

 * hla_gen.fasta - a copy of the file in the fasta directory, includes the DNA sequence for all alleles, which have genomic sequences available.
 * hla_nuc.fasta - a copy of the file in the fasta directory, includes the DNA sequence for the CDS sequence of all alleles.
 * hla_prot.fasta - a copy of the file in the fasta directory, includes the amino acid sequence for all alleles.
-* md5checksum.txt - a file detailing md5 checksums for all files in the top-levle directory
+* md5checksum.txt - a file detailing md5 checksums for all files in the top-level directory

 The top-level directory contains the following lists, in order to provide consistency in both formatting and to record versioning information, as of version 3.32.0, all list files have been converted to csv format, and contain a header.
 The header is designated by hash tags at the start of the line.